LucasKloebel/databricks_mangaing_r_packages/README.md

 ## Databricks R Package Management
 This repository contains init scripts and notebooks for managing R packages in Databricks.
-The provided code can be executed directly in Databricks by copying it out of the cells.
+The provided code can be executed directly in Databricks.

+#### Requirements
+- Unity catalog (Databricks Premium or above)
+- managed volume

 #### Contents
 init_script1.sh: Installs packages cluster-scoped from tar.gz files on a managed volume.